learning-zone/angular-basics/README.md

 </div>

 #### Q. Give an example of custom pipe?
-You can create custom reusable pipes for the transformation of existing value.
+We can create custom reusable pipes for the transformation of existing value.
 For example, let us create a custom pipe for finding file size based on an extension,
 ```javascript
 import { Pipe, PipeTransform } from '@angular/core';